Medically reviewed by

 Fortunately, there is a way to test babies for SCD with early detection in prenatal genetic testing.
 The testing identifies genes inherited by the baby and sees if genetic problems develop in the womb.
 Two types of testing are available: amniocentesis and chorionic villus sampling (CVS).

-Amniocentesis is performed around 16 and 18 weeks of gestation.
+Amniocentesis is performed between 16 and 18 weeks of gestation.
 The procedure involves inserting a needle into the pregnant person's abdomen to retrieve amniotic fluid.
 Cells taken from the sample will be grown in a lab and genetically tested.
-CVS is done earlier, around nine to ten weeks of gestation.
+CVS is done earlier, around 10 to 12 weeks of gestation.
 The test retrieves a sample material from the developing placenta.
 Most CVS procedures are performed by placing a thin tube through the cervix.
 There is a CVS method similar to amniocentesis too.